 - Security advisories feed: You can subscribe to the RSS feed of the Security advisories page.

-More information about upgrades
+More information about updating and upgrading

 - Read UPGRADE.txt located in Drupal's root directory.